This country-specific Q&A provides an overview to employment and labour law in United Kingdom.

 Are employers obliged to provide references to new employers if these are requested?

 Generally, employers are not obliged to seek references or to provide references when requested to do so by former workers or prospective employers.
-If a reference is requested the employer must comply with its duty towards the individual who is the subject of the reference, to take reasonable care to ensure that it is gives an accurate description and is not misleading.
-The employer owes a similar duty, not to mislead the recipient of the reference.
+If a reference is requested the employer must comply with its duty towards the individual who is the subject of the reference, which is to take reasonable care to ensure that it gives an accurate description and is not misleading.

 Certain regulated employers are also required to seek references for employees in regulated roles.